 Like ginger, garlic is an excellent natural blood pressure reducer, capable of very effectively thinning the blood.
 So effectively, in fact, that I instruct some patients to lay off garlic—as well as ginger—if they are on a pharmaceutical blood thinner like Coumadin.
 A recent Australian review of 11 studies in which patients with high blood pressure were randomly given garlic or a placebo found that garlic can reduce blood pressure as effectively as some drugs.
 Dosages taken by the subjects in the studies ranged from 600 to 900 mg over a period of three to six months.

 There’s an old saying among Italian chefs that there’s never enough garlic in a dish.
 I agree.
-I love to cook, and I always chop up at least one clove when I make spaghetti sauce (I suggest you include this salt substitute in your salads and sauces).
+I love to cook, and I always chop up at least one clove when I make spaghetti sauce.
 Four cloves of garlic (about four grams) daily are required to noticeably reduce blood pressure.
 If you have an aversion to garlic’s trademark odor, then try an odor-free garlic supplement.
 I like enteric-coated softgel garlic capsules (softgels are better absorbed in the body).
 Take 500–1,000 mg daily in divided doses.